 The Supreme Court ruled that in this case, Smith had no expectation of privacy because the phone company used the pen register during its normal course of business, and customers are aware of this practice.
 The Fourth Amendment does not apply to information that the Defendant voluntarily gives to a third party, and outgoing dialed does telephone numbers are regularly provided to the phone company.

 As digital technology has evolved, so has people’s expectation of privacy.
 In 2018, the Supreme Court considered if accessing cell phone records without a warrant, including the cell phone user’s movement and location, violates the user’s Fourth Amendment rights.

 The Court acknowledged that existing privacy precedents do not fit with the expectation of privacy in the digital age, and tracking a person’s movements through cell-site records is more intrusive than cell phone users anticipate.
 Third-party doctrine does not apply in these cases because cell phone users may be vaguely aware that their cell phone companies keep records regarding their location, but do not voluntarily provide location information to the company.
 Based on this ruling, law enforcement agencies will generally need a warrant to access cell-site location records.

 HAVE YOUR FOURTH AMENDMENT RIGHTS BEEN VIOLATED IN WASHINGTON, D.C.?

-If you have been charged with a crime in Washington, D.C. or Virginia, you need an aggressive criminal defense attorney from S.L.
+If you have been charged with a crime in Washington, D.C. or Alexandria, VA, you need an aggressive criminal defense attorney from S.L.
 England, PLLC, to protect your Fourth Amendment rights.
 You have a reasonable expectation of digital privacy, and our attorneys will ensure that it is protected.
 Call us today at 202-759-2333 or contact us online.